7 easy tips to reduce anxiety in times of coronavirus

 Of course, this can be done without taking anti-anxiety drugs.
 We will briefly explain how this works.

-7 Easy tips to reduce anxiety in times of coronavirus
+Reduce anxiety in times of coronavirus

 1. Install a routine